-Attendance: Full Time - Predominantly face to face practical delivery approach although there may be some limited theory classes that can completed from home.
+Attendance: Full Time - Predominantly face-to-face practical delivery approach although there may be some limited theory classes that can be completed from home.

-To be 16 years of age or over by 30th September and one of the following:
+To be 16 years of age or over by 30th September and any one of the following:

-Achieve at least 1 National 5 at C or above in Maths, English, ICT or a science.
+Achieve at least 1 National 5 at C or above and 4 National 4 awards with at least one being from Maths, English, or a science.
 If you are currently working towards these grades you may still apply, subject to you passing the required grades.